bashly-framework/bashly-book/src/advanced/hooks.md

 ### `src/initialize.sh`

 Execute code inside the `initialize()` function, which is called before anything else.
-The `command_line` array is available to you here, allowing you to read or modify (not recommended) the input command line.
+The `command_line_args` array is available to you here, allowing you to read or modify (not recommended) the input command line.

 ### `src/before.sh`